upbound/up/CONTRIBUTING.md

    - "Generate release notes" from previous release ("auto" might not work).
    - Make sure the release notes are complete, presize and well formatted.
    - Publish the well authored Github release.
+1. **invalidate cache**: If needed see the internal Notion documentation.
 1. **wait for CDN**: Wait for CloudFront to distribute the artifacts, e.g. wait until `curl -sL https://cli.upbound.io | sh -x && ./up version` gives the new release.